 Graduate School Scholarships

-Graduate school scholarships could cover the whole cost or at least part of the cost of a student’s degree.
+Graduate school scholarships cover the whole cost or at least part of the cost of a student’s degree.
 Universities can give out scholarships; however, other private companies and organizations also frequently provide them, usually based on academic standing and merit.

 Grants